 - Static libraries are a collection of target files (.o) with the suffix

-on windows.
+.aon linux and mac, and.libon windows.
 It is linked with other target files (.o) to form an executable (.out) during the linking phase of the program compilation process.
 So the static library only works in the compilation phase, it is not needed at runtime. - Shared libraries are also collections of target files, with the suffix

-in windows, and play a role in both the linking phase and the running phase of program compilation.
+.so(shared object) in linux,.dylibin mac, and.dllin windows, and play a role in both the linking phase and the running phase of program compilation.
 During the linking phase, the linker verifies that the symbols (variables, methods, etc.) needed for program execution have been linked into the program or exist in one of the shared libraries.
 But the target file in the shared library is not linked to the final generated executable.
 In the Run phase, when the program starts, there is a program in the system - dynamic loader that checks which dynamic libraries are linked into the program and loads these dynamic libraries into memory to be executed with the program.
 So the shared libraries must be present when the program is running.

 Static libraries are equivalent to the code contained in them being copied into the executable at compile time, while the code of shared libraries is loaded into memory at runtime, so if you compile with static libraries, the final generated executable will be larger than the one obtained by compiling with shared libraries.